-- Warm the dilator before using it – put it in hot water for 5-10 minutes to slightly warm it (avoid making it too hot).
+- You can warm the dilator before using it – put it in hot water for 5-10 minutes to slightly warm it (avoid making it too hot).

-- Apply your prescribed cream if you are a MSH patient.
-Make sure you rub it in, around the opening and with the tip of your finger into the opening for at least two (2) minutes.
+- Apply your prescribed cream if you are an MSH patient.
+Make sure you rub it in, around the opening and inserting the tip of your finger into the opening for at least two (2) minutes.

-You can use any kind of lube with these dilators, however we recommend that you use Pjur Body Glide Lube or Pjur Med Premium Glide if you struggle with recurrent infections or if you are very sensitive.
+You can use any kind of lubrication with these dilators.
+The Betagel lubricant we use the practice is only R245 for 500ml and works well for most patients.
+We however recommend that you use Pjur Woman Body Glide or Pjur Med Premium Glide if you struggle with recurrent infections, or if you are very sensitive.
 If you are being treated by one of the MSH doctors, you can also use the cream they have prescribed as a lubricant.
-These lubricants can be ordered online from www.MySexualHealthShop.co.za.

 Place a small amount of lubricant on the tip of the dilator and around the opening of the vagina.